chrissy184/SAGML/docs/use cases/Add Machine Learning Workbench as an application within Cumulocity IoT/README.md

-# Adding Machine Learning Workbench as an application within Cumulocity IoT
+# Add Machine Learning Workbench as an application within Cumulocity IoT

 **Step 1**: Make sure the MLW is up and running in the Docker environment